ypenn21/serverless-production-readiness-java-gcp/docs/TDD-with-Gemini-for-Java-and-SpringBoot-in-GCP.md

 gcloud services enable run.googleapis.com gcloud services enable logging.googleapis.com
 ```

-The Quotes app
+## The Quotes app
-Let's clone the Github repo for Quotes and switch to the /services/quotes folder, then open the codebase in the IDE, as well as a terminal window:
+Let's clone the Github repo for Quotes and switch to the /services/quotes folder, then open the codebase in the IDE, as well as a new terminal window:
 ```shell
 git clone https://github.com/GoogleCloudPlatform/serverless-production-readiness-java-gcp.git && cd serverless-production-readiness-java-gcp/services/quotes
 ```
-We can validate that the project is set; and set it otherwise:
+We can validate that the project is set, and set it otherwise:
 ```shell
 # get project
 gcloud config list